jeras/verilator/docs/guide/exe_verilator.rst

    Enables splitting the output .cpp files into multiple outputs.
 When a C++ file exceeds the specified number of operations, a new file will be created at the next function boundary.
-In addition, if the total output code size exceeds the specified value, VM_PARALLEL_BUILDS will be set to 1 by default in the generated make files, making parallel compilation possible.
+In addition, if the total output code size exceeds the specified value, :code:`VM_PARALLEL_BUILDS` will be set to :code:`1`` by default in the generated make files, making parallel compilation possible.
 Using :vlopt:`--output-split` should have only a trivial impact on model performance.
 But can greatly improve C++ compilation speed.
 The use of "ccache" (set for you if present at configure time) is